kryptonhq/krypton-ml/website/docs/config/config-parameters.md

     debug: true
 ```

-This configuration sets up two models (a text completion model and a chat model) and configures the server with custom settings.
+The example above demonstrates:
+1. A LangChain-based model configuration
+2. A HuggingFace model configuration with specific model parameters
+3. Server configuration with CORS settings

-Remember to adjust the `module_path` and `callable` parameters to match your actual module structure and function names.
+Remember to adjust the paths and parameters according to your specific setup and requirements.